nordmanndev/ubuntu-server-setup/README.md

 ## Supported versions

 The upstream version of this setup script has been tested against Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04 and Ubuntu 20.04.
-However, this fork primarily targets **Ubuntu 20.04**, and has only been tested on:
+However, this fork primarily targets **Ubuntu 20.04** and **Ubuntu 22.04**, and has only been tested on:

 - official **AWS** Ubuntu 20.04 AMIs (Amazon EC2 Instances)
 - Ubuntu 20.04 droplets on **DigitalOcean**
-- Ubuntu 20.04 cloud servers on **Hetzner**
+- Ubuntu 20.04 and 22.04 cloud servers on **Hetzner**

 Feel free to adapt it to other Ubuntu versions and try it on Linode and other providers.
 Would appreciate any feedback.